Orléans Health Hub

 A Gathering Place for Health at the Heart of Community

-As a one-stop shop for health, the project will make coordination of services among care providers more efficient while also improving accessibility to care for residents of Ottawa East, especially those with multiple chronic diseases.
-Extending its influence beyond the traditional brick and mortar approach to healthcare, the Hub will serve as the new model of care, providing community outreach, support programs, and retail options all within the message of sustainable health and wellness.
+As a one-stop shop for health, the project makes coordination of services among care providers more efficient while also improving accessibility to care for residents of Ottawa East, especially those with multiple chronic diseases.
+Extending its influence beyond the traditional brick and mortar approach to healthcare, the Hub serves as the new model of care, providing community outreach, support programs, and retail options all within the message of sustainable health and wellness.

 Setting a New Standard: A Comprehensive Service Delivery Model